mimn97/TextRankerJS/README.md

 ![TextRankerJS Screenshot](screenshot.png "TextRankerJS Screenshot")

-If you want to check out the inputable interface instead, check this [link](https://mtreviso.github.io/TextRankerJS/index2.html).
+If you want to check out the inputtable interface instead, check this [link](https://mtreviso.github.io/TextRankerJS/index2.html).

 ## How to Use